SalMod91/da_salvino/README.md

     Unlike the auto-generated Django forms, these edit forms have been personally customized for better aesthetics and usability.

 - Image Handling: <br>
-    The edit form includes an image preview  wich uses the URL from Cloudinary.
+    The edit form includes an image preview  which uses the URL from Cloudinary.
 Users have the option to remove the image, which also deletes it from cloud storage.

 - Error Handling:<br>
     If form submission fails, the page reloads with the modal open and an error message displayed next to the problematic field, guiding the user to resolve the specific issue.